 - Fast and stable servers

-India has a relatively censored media landscape.
-While its track record in suppressing free speech, blocking websites, and surveilling its population might not be as bad as in other parts of the world, limitations on each of these fronts have been steadily increasing.
+Press freedom in India is increasingly limited.
+While its track record in suppressing free speech, blocking websites, and surveilling its population might not be as bad as in other parts of the world, censorship on each of these fronts is worsening.

 As a result, journalists, activists, and regular citizens don’t always feel safe expressing their opinion, as has become clear during the COVID-19 pandemic and the farmers’ protests of late 2020 and early 2021.

-As of April 2022, a new set of cybersecurity legislation will force tech companies to provide insight into their operations.
-More importantly, the Indian government can order them to give up private user data, which companies are ordered to keep stored for a period of five years.
+More importantly, the Indian government can order companies to give up private user data, which companies are ordered to keep stored for a period of five years.
 This is supposed to help fight cybercrime, but will primarily limit privacy.

 Virtual private networks are also affected by this development.
 However, if you’re using a VPN provider with excellent security features and a strict no-log policy, data retention will be challenging.